 - War, empire and society

-As a graduate of the History PhD program, you will be prepared for college- and university-level tenured and tenure-track teaching positions, and as historians for the federal and state governments, as well as in museums, university presses, and as university administrators.
+As a graduate, you will be prepared for college- and university-level tenured and tenure-track teaching positions, and as historians for the federal and state governments, as well as in museums, university presses and as university administrators.

 Public History Practicum

 The Public History Practicum course allows students the opportunity to intern in historical organizations while learning in periodic classroom meetings.
 Internships balance student interests with the needs of partnering institutions.
 Each student must complete 140 hours of work under the supervision of an experienced public history professional, in addition to writing assignments devised and evaluated by a faculty internship supervisor.

 Students must contact the director of the Center for Public History about their intent to enroll by no later than the midpoint of the semester preceding the practicum.

 Seth C. Bruggeman is the director of the Center for Public History at Temple University.

 The Barnes Club Conference is one of the largest and most prestigious graduate student conferences in the region, drawing participants from across the nation and around the world.
 The annual two-day conference takes place in March during the spring semester.
 It gives rising scholars the opportunity to present their projects, receive critical feedback, and network to establish and expand their academic communities.
 Select conference papers are awarded cash prizes in various geographical and scholarly categories.

 History PhD students host the James A. Barnes Club Graduate Student Conference each year.

 Program Format & Curriculum